 Founders Hall houses nearly 600 residents and offers air-conditioned Single Rooms with a shared In-room Bathroom and six-person Suite-style Rooms.
-Gender Neutral housing is also available on a limited basis and home to the Honors Learning Community.
+All Gende Housing is also available on a limited basis and home to the Honors Learning Community.
 The hall features an Outtakes Quick Cuisine location and is close to the Bowen-Thompson Student Union, many academic buildings and the heart of campus.

 Students | First-year, Transfer and Returning

 Students can select to live in this hall.